hotkit/odin/Python/bin/odin.md

 Find commands (one per line) in the specified file and run them

+### Listing users

+    list [users|user-groups|user-permissions]

+List information about the current configuration of the system.

+* users -- List all users and their names
+* user-groups -- List the groups that users belong to with the group names
+* user-permissions -- List all permissions that users have

+Superusers are listed as members of all groups and as having all permissions whether or not they've been explicitly added to any groups.

 ### Add a user to one or more groups

     membership user group1 [group2 [group3 ...]]